Dr. Panos Bouzianis, CPsychol

 WHEN TO START THERAPY

 The moment you start thinking about addressing your concerns is the right moment to start therapy.
 At the centre of a useful therapy is your wish to understand and address your own suffering.
 Thinking that being in therapy is a sign of weakness or an indulgence might put you off an otherwise vital and productive endeavour.
 Putting off therapy may lead to things eventually coming to a head at a potentially great cost to your peace of mind.
-Change can be terrifying but it does not have to always be.
+Change can be daunting or terrifying but it does not have to always be.

 WHY THERAPY?